stevefali/DrugBug/README.md

 - As a logged in user, I want to be able to receive notifications as reminders for medication times
 - As a logged in user, I want to be able to receive notifications as reminders for when to order medication refills
-- As a logged in user, I want to be able to quickly check for information such as drug/food interactions and side effects for all the medications I am taking in a single search
 - As a logged in user, I want to be able to see a page with all of the medications I am using and any upcoming reminders for them.

 ## Implementation